spazzola/Trade-System-backend/README.md

 User has possibility to check current balance of every buyer / supplier based on paid invoices.
 User can generate monthly / yearly report as well.

+Next version will be merged with company's web-page.
+Front-end will be re-write to make it more clean.